Ronnie Lott

-Ronald Mandel Lott (born May 8, 1959) is an American former professional football player in the National Football League (NFL) for 14 seasons from 1981 to 1994.
+Ronald Mandel Lott (born May 8, 1959) is an American former professional football player in the National Football League (NFL) for 14 seasons.

-Lott played college football for the University of Southern California (USC), and was honored as a consensus All-American.
-A first-round pick in the 1981 NFL draft, he played for the San Francisco 49ers, Los Angeles Raiders, New York Jets, and Kansas City Chiefs of the NFL.
-Lott was inducted into the Pro Football Hall of Fame in 2000 and the International Sports Hall of Fame in 2023, and is widely considered to be one of the greatest of all time at the safety position in NFL history.
+Lott played college football for the USC Trojans, and was honored as a consensus All-American.
+He was drafted in the first round of the 1981 NFL draft by the San Francisco 49ers.
+Lott was also a member of the Los Angeles Raiders, New York Jets, and Kansas City Chiefs.
+He was inducted into the Pro Football Hall of Fame in 2000 and the International Sports Hall of Fame in 2023, and is widely considered to be one of the greatest of all time at the safety position in NFL history.

 Early life

 Ronald Mandel Lott was born on May 8, 1959, in Albuquerque, New Mexico.
-Lott attended Eisenhower High School in Rialto, California.
-While in high school, Lott played football, baseball, basketball, and wrestled.
+He attended Eisenhower High School in Rialto, California, where he played football, baseball, basketball, and wrestled.

 College career

-Lott played for USC from 1977 to 1980.
-After lettering in limited time as a Freshman in 1977, Lott made the starting lineup in 1978 and recorded 3 interceptions, assisting the team to a 12–1 record and splitting the national championship with Alabama in 1978.
-The 1979 season saw more success for SC.
-Lott recorded 3 interceptions again as a key member of an elite secondary that included future NFL players Jeff Fisher, Dennis Smith, and Joey Browner.
-Along with an offense that included all American quarterback Paul McDonald, Heisman winner Charles White, future Heisman winner Marcus Allen, and four future NFL first round picks in the offensive line, he helped USC finish with a 11–0–1 record and a #2 ranking in both polls, In his senior season, Lott led the nation in interceptions (8) and return yards (166), earning himself unanimous All-American honors as the team went 8–2–1 with a final ranking of #11 while the team served a one-year NCAA probation.
+Lott played at the University of Southern California from 1977 to 1980.

+After lettering in limited time as a freshman in 1977, Lott made the Trojans' starting lineup in 1978 and recorded three interceptions, assisting the team to a 12–1 record and splitting the national championship with Alabama in 1978.

+The 1979 season saw more success for USC.
+Lott recorded three interceptions again as a key member of an elite secondary that included future NFL players Jeff Fisher, Dennis Smith, and Joey Browner.
+Along with an offense that included all American quarterback Paul McDonald, Heisman winner Charles White, future Heisman winner Marcus Allen, and four future NFL first round picks in the offensive line, he helped USC finish with an 11–0–1 record and a #2 ranking in both polls.

+As a senior, Lott led the nation in interceptions (8) and return yards (166), earning himself unanimous All-American honors as the team went 8–2–1 with a final ranking of #11 while the team served a one-year NCAA probation.

+Lott played in six games for the 1979–80 USC basketball team under coach Stan Morrison.

-In 1999, Sports Illustrated included him on its All-Century Team for college football.
+In 1999, Sports Illustrated included Lott on its All-Century Team for college football.